aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/getting-started/apply-metered-license/_index.md

 ---
-title: Apply Metered License with Aspose.Page for .NET
+title: Convert EPS to PNG and Apply Metered License with Aspose.Page for .NET
 linktitle: Apply Metered License
 second_title: Aspose.Page .NET API
-description: Explore the seamless integration of Aspose.Page for .NET with this step-by-step guide on applying a metered license.
-Optimize document processing effortlessly.
+description: Learn how to convert EPS to PNG using Aspose.Page for .NET and apply a metered license for seamless document processing.
 weight: 10
 url: /net/getting-started/apply-metered-license/
+date: 2026-01-28
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Apply Metered License with Aspose.Page for .NET
+# Convert EPS to PNG and Apply Metered License with Aspose.Page for .NET

 ## Introduction

-Unlock the full potential of Aspose.Page for .NET by applying a metered license.
-This tutorial will guide you through the process of setting up and applying the metered license, ensuring smooth and optimized usage of this powerful .NET library.
+Unlock the full potential of Aspose.Page for .NET by **converting EPS to PNG** and applying a metered license.
+This tutorial walks you through every step—from loading an EPS file to saving it as a PNG image—so you can process documents efficiently and without evaluation watermarks.

+## Quick Answers
+- **What does this tutorial cover?** Converting EPS files to PNG images and applying a metered license with Aspose.Page for .NET.
+- **Do I need a license?** Yes, a metered license is required for production use.
+- **Which .NET versions are supported?** .NET Framework 4.5+, .NET Core 3.1+, .NET 5/6/7.
+- **How long does the implementation take?** About 10–15 minutes for a basic conversion.
+- **Can I run this on Linux/macOS?** Absolutely—Aspose.Page is cross‑platform.

+## What is “convert EPS to PNG”?
+Converting EPS to PNG means rasterizing a vector‑based Encapsulated PostScript (EPS) file into a bitmap PNG image.
+This is useful when you need to display or embed graphics in web pages, reports, or UI components that don’t support EPS.

+## Why use a metered license for EPS to image conversion?
+A metered license lets you pay only for the pages you process, which is ideal for workloads with variable volume.
+It also removes the red evaluation banner that appears when using the free trial, ensuring clean output for your end users.

 ## Prerequisites